kbb9796/statistical-work/README.md

 ## Overview

-This repository contains: (1) code implementing statistical methods I find interesting, (2) brief explanations of potential computational neuroscience projects, and (3) brief descriptions of past undergraduate math projects.
+This repository contains: (1) code and corresponding visuals implementing statistical methods I find interesting, (2) brief explanations of potential computational neuroscience projects, and (3) brief descriptions of past undergraduate math projects.
 This repository should give the reader an idea of what math I enjoy and would like to explore further.

 ## Personal statistical projects